Laws and Executive Orders

 - Office of Government Information Services (OGIS) - Standard OGIS Language for Agencies:

-As part of the 2007 FOIA amendments, the Office of Government Information Services (OGIS) was created to offer mediation services to resolve disputes between FOIA requesters and Federal agencies as a non-exclusive alternative to litigation.
+The 2007 FOIA amendments created the Office of Government Information Services (OGIS) to offer mediation services to resolve disputes between FOIA requesters and Federal agencies as a non-exclusive alternative to litigation.
 Using OGIS services does not affect your right to pursue litigation.
-If you are requesting access to your own records (which is considered a Privacy Act request), you should know that OGIS does not have the authority to handle requests made under the Privacy Act of 1974.
 You may contact OGIS in any of the following ways:

 Office of Government Information Services